 Conservation status: RED (due to long-term population and range decline)

-Lifespan: Average lifespan is 7 years, with an adult survival rate of 81% year on year.
+The average lifespan is 7 years, with an adult survival rate of 81% year on year.
 First year survival is not known, but birds have a 22% chance of reaching their second year, when they will begin breeding.
-The oldest known wild bird in the world, was 15 years and 9 months old (ringing recovery).
+The oldest known wild bird in the world was 15 years and 9 months old (ringing recovery).

-Nesting: Hen Harriers nest on the ground, wither deep in the low vegetation or on a slight incline.
-The nest is relatively simple, just a scrape with some sticks, grass and leaves.
+Hen Harriers nest on the ground, either deep in the low vegetation or on a slight incline.
+The nest is relatively simple, just a scrape with some sticks, grass, and leaves.
 Hen Harriers practice polygyny – where one male will mate with and provision the nests of more than one female.
 Research has shown that this is more likely when food availability is high.

 Number of eggs: 4-5